minicreative/victoriawolfe/index.md

 I write and create with video and sound.
 My themes are environmental activism and urban realism.

 **my writing:** As a teenager I had an impactful professional experience - two summers of mentorship in a top cosmetics firm from a corporate manager, Jeannine Boullier, who survived the WWII Paris Occupation.
-The colors, sounds and scents - an immersive French Manhattan environment - plus the German and Austrian 20th Century art on the walls gave me an expansive understanding that thereafter defined what I would write: humorous, dark, luxe themes of struggle, rebellion and bathos.
+The colors, sounds and scents - an immersive French Manhattan environment - plus the German and Austrian 20th Century art on the walls gave me an expansive understanding that thereafter defined what I would write: humorous, dark, luxe themes.

 **my visuals:** I conjure the Peter Max graphic art that saturated my first years living in Manhattan as a child.
 A Nam June Paik retrospective at the Whitney Museum and my father's exploration of creative audio cassette recording drew me to analog and digital video creating.

 **my sound:** I create from my own archive that includes a poet reading his work aloud; original field recordings in an urban setting; eccentric tune curation; my own clinking around on a 1980s Yamaha synthesizer.
 These soundscapes bring the viewer more fully into the image.
-Cassette recordings I made with my father, the Beatles Sgt Pepper Album, Edgard Varese and John Cage, and a vinyl recording of Eudora Welty reading her hilarious, poignant story The Petrified Man.

 All of my time-based art came from a desire to include video projection in my plays.
 I found myself writing moving images into the scripts.
 After studying archives of Super8 home movies and art films for many years, I developed conceptually and decided to make my own.
 I've lived a bi-coastal life over the last 25 years, and that gives me access to varied color palettes and differing natural light in New York City versus Northern California.

-Rich color schemes, post-mod neon and lush black-and-white references to mid-century Italian cinema inspire me.

 ### writer